-At this point, I want you to watch this 10-minute video because it both reviews what we've talked about thus far and provides great ways to get started on the actual writing of your paper.
+First, I want you to watch this 10-minute video because it both reviews what we talked about in the last chapter and provides great ways to get started on the actual writing of your paper.
 Here are some highlights to pay attention to:

 - · questions to ask as you take or review your notes that will guide your writing - suggestions for how to organize your notes.
-(Or actually, I should spell it "organise" with an "s" since the video comes from Australia.) - · ways to add interpretation to what you say about your sources - · language to use to comment on the studies you're summarizing and synthesizing - · examples of literature review synthesis https://youtu.be/70n2-gAp7J0
+(Or actually, I should spell it "organise" with an "s" since the video comes from Australia.) - ways to add interpretation to what you say about your sources - language to use to comment on the studies you're summarizing and synthesizing - · examples of literature review synthesis https://youtu.be/70n2-gAp7J0